-Ota City is the most populated of Tokyo’s 23 wards.
+Ota City is the southernmost of Tokyo’s 23 wards.
 It has busy retail streets and lush residential neighbourhoods, as well as a concentration of the world’s biggest manufacturing enterprises.
 Ota has been regarded as a micro replica of Tokyo, including beaches, rivers, and parks for outdoor leisure.
 In Ota, visitors may enjoy the full range of attractions afforded by Japan’s history and traditional culture.
 Ota City contains almost 150 retail streets, the most in the Tokyo metropolitan region.
 While chatting with the pleasant people, you can shop for moderately priced fruits and deli-style foods.
 You can get a taste of what it’s like to live in Japan.
 Ota City features 45 bathhouses, the most in the Tokyo metropolitan region.
 This is a unique lifestyle culture that has been nurtured by the Japanese people.

 The Kamata district is located in Ota City, it is a spot where you may get a sense of the city’s history.
 Sun Road Sunrise Kamata Shoutengai can be found outside the west exit of Kamata Station.
 It is the perfect place for picking up local items or unique souvenirs.
 As these streets are often covered, you can take refuge and still enjoy the day in the rain.

 Denenchofu is one of the most important neighbourhoods in Ota Ward’s western part.
 This is one of Tokyo’s most exclusive and affluent areas.
 The “Garden City” idea was used to organise the whole community, stressing the link between inhabitants and their surroundings.